-Woodland Community College and CommuniCare Health Centers provide specific services for currently enrolled Woodland Community College students.
+WCC contracts with CommuniCare Health Centers to provide specific services for currently enrolled Woodland Community College students.

 Clinical services provided are basic first aid, treatment for specific minor illnesses and ailments, and health education.
-Call the Health Service at (530) 661-7758 for more information.
+Call the Health Services Office at (530) 661-7758 for more information.